DKSM Violin teachers

 Rochelle and her husband, Kevin, have lived in Winkler since 1993 and have three daughters.

-**Rochelle is on sabbatical and not accepting students for the 2019-2020 school year but if you wish to be on her 2020-2021 waiting list or have other questions about her lessons and policies, feel free to contact her.**
+Rochelle's studio is currently full for the 2020-21 school year but you are welcome to contact her to be placed on a waiting list or if you have any other questions about her lessons or policies.

 Bachelor of Music, Bachelor of Music Therapy, Music Therapist-Board